-One Manchester has been awarded community renewal funding to deliver an innovative project that will create 125 supported green jobs in sustainability, retrofit, construction, environmental management, recycling and reuse, renewable energy, and electric vehicles, focused on North Manchester.
+One Manchester has been awarded community renewal funding to deliver an innovative project that will create 125 supported green jobs in sustainability, retrofit, construction, environmental management, recycling and reuse, renewable energy, and electric vehicles, focused on north Manchester.

 This project provides an opportunity for employers in Manchester to create and test new job roles relevant to the green economy.
-Businesses will develop new role descriptions to be considered for funding, and recruitment will be targeted to Manchester residents who are unemployed and who face barriers to employment.
-These new jobs will be funded for up to six months and will be paid a Real Living Wage.
+Businesses will develop new role descriptions to be considered for funding, and recruitment will target Manchester residents who are unemployed and who face barriers to employment.
+These new jobs will be funded for up to six months and will pay a Real Living Wage.